 Not long after that, I ran into two southbound hikers, Stats and Rocksteady.
 I had previously met them on day 2, in Lake Morena.
 Since then, they had both suffered injuries that delayed them; as a result, they had recently flipped from Tehachapi to Ashland, and are now working their way back south to where they left off.

 The trail this morning was mostly a light pine forest (so, some shade when the sun is low, and none when the sun is high).
 It wasn’t very steep, and was a pretty nice dirt trail bed.
-The trail also passed a large number of dirt roads that were incredibly well-maintained.
+The trail also passed a large number of incredibly well-maintained dirt roads.

-The trail briefly runs through Burney Falls State Park, which has a very nice campground directly on the PCT, as well as an educational visitors center and overpriced general store (where I got an ice cream cone and cold soda).
+The PCT briefly runs through Burney Falls State Park, which has a very nice campground directly on the PCT, as well as an educational visitors center and overpriced general store (where I got an ice cream cone and cold soda).
 The park’s main attraction, though, is Burney Falls, which (as one might guess) is fed by Burney Creek, which is fed by rain runoff and snowmelt from Burney Mountain.
 The falls is also fed by an underground aquifer, which drains into the creek near the falls and is the sole source of water to the falls in the summer, when the creek otherwise runs dry.
 (The trail passed over Burney Creek shortly after entering the park, and there wasn’t a drop of water to be seen.)

 A side trail from the PCT joins the Falls Loop, which crosses over Burney Creek (now flowing, after being recharged by the aquifer), and passes the visitor center and near the general store before going to an overlook of the falls.
 It then descends down to the level of the base of the falls, 124 feet down, where it was noticeably cooler, then follows the (now quite full) creek a short distance, crossing it via a bridge and looping back to the bridge near the top of the falls.